pleish/spiff_exercises/README.md

 5. Mark your finish time at the bottom of this README.md

 ### Guidelines

+- Testing: write unit tests where you can and don't worry about component tests.
-- Spend no more than 3 hours in total.
-There are likely more steps than you can complete in the alloted time frame.
-Try to do them in order, but you're allowed to skip steps if you get stuck.
+- Try to limit your total time to 3 hours.
+If you feel like you need more time to adequetly express you ability and thought process, please do.
+There are likely more steps than you can complete in 3 hours.
 - Feel free to use any non-human resources you like: StackOverflow, Google, reference code on Github, etc.
-- If you run out of time, please add a few quick comments explaining what you would have done to finish.
-The same is true if the instructions were unclear.
+- If you run out of time, please add a few quick comments explaining what you would have done if you had more time.
+The same is true if instructions were unclear or if you have any other thoughts.

-Thank you for taking the time to complete this coding assessment.
-Don't stress too much about any one thing - just do the best you can with the time you're given!
+Thank you for taking the time to complete this coding assessment!
+Don't stress too much about any one thing, we evaluate the exercises holistically.

 ### Mark your start and finish times

-start:

-finish:
+Start:

+Finish: